ChrisPenner/ChrisPenner.github.io/site/posts/state-and-zoom.md

 For the record I'm not suggesting that you go and replace all of your CLI usages of `jq` with Haskell, but I hope that this exploration can help future programmers avoid "re-inventing" the wheel and give them a more mathematically structured approach when building their traversal systems; or maybe they'll just build those systems in Haskell instead 😉

-Let me know if you come up with any cool tricks or find fun interactions with different monad types!
+I'm excited to see what sort of cool tricks, combinators, and interactions with other monads you all find!